 We always hope that the patient presents with a serviceable set of dentures that the lab can duplicate for use in the process, but that means the patient has to go without dentures for a day or more.
 Before you know it, you have expended 10 appointments and lost every possible dollar of profit that you had hoped to make from the case.

-With digital scanning and 3-D printing, we can shortcut this process without losing the quality of the final product.
+With digital scanning and 3-D printing, we can shortcut the denture process without losing quality of the final product.
 In fact, for many cases, the quality is improved over our age-old workflow.
-There are several ingenious doctors out there who have fully digital workflows—from impression, to setup, to 3-D printing of the denture itself using the latest materials.
-The downside to this process so far is that it requires significant doctor time and an understanding of the software.
-Many dental laboratories are skilled in various software programs that can design the dentures for the doctor, but this often requires multiple try-in appointments and extra steps in communicating any changes needed.
+There are several ingenious doctors out there whose workflows are fully digital—from impression, to setup, to 3-D printing of the denture itself using the latest materials.
+The downside to this process, however, is that it requires significant doctor time and an understanding of the software.
+Many dental laboratories are skilled in various software programs that can design the dentures for us, but the process often requires multiple try-in appointments and extra steps to communicate the changes needed.

-In my office, we have moved to a hybrid workflow that uses digital scanning and 3-D printing along with traditional steps for the wax try-ins.
-This workflow has made communication with the laboratory simple, yet with a plethora of information provided in one appointment.
+In my office, we have moved to a hybrid workflow using digital scanning and 3-D printing along with traditional wax try-in steps.
+This workflow has made communication with the laboratory simple because there is a plethora of information provided at one appointment.
 Patients no longer have to go without their old dentures for any amount of time.
-We are still able to artistically work with the patient chairside to find the optimal setup and tooth positions.
-This more efficient workflow allows us to offer our patients a great final product at a lower overhead cost.
-Here are the steps we use in our workflow.
+We are still able to work artistically with the patient at chairside to find the optimal setup and tooth positions.
+The more efficient workflow allows us to provide a great final product for our patients at a lower overhead cost.
+These are the steps in our workflow:

 No. 1: Consultation